 It is no secret that less qualified and even incompetent people get higher government positions due to the “Padrino” system, which we often see in the news.

 Something less likely to happen in large private corporations that prioritize skills and know-how over allegiance to politicians.

 Is the government rat race the same as the corporate rat race?

 In my opinion, it’s not.
-Government employees are bound by oath to serve the community to the best of our ability – and I know many still have this goal in mind.
+Government employees are bound by oath to serve the community to the best of their ability – and I know many still have this goal in mind.

-That is why when I returned home to be a teacher, I want to prioritize that function more than anything else.
+That is why when I returned home to be a teacher, I wanted to prioritize that function more than anything else.

 I avoid working only for the goal of a promotion and a higher position while neglecting the very reasons why I gave up my decent-paying job in the first place.